elastic/apm-pipeline-library/vars/README.md

 * jobURL: the job URL.
 Mandatory
 * buildNumber: the build id.
 Mandatory
+* returnData: whether to return a data structure with the build details then other steps can consume them.
+Optional.
+Default false

 ## getGitCommitSha
 Get the current commit SHA from the .git folder.